Virtual museum showcases Igloolik artifacts

 Before he died in February 2025, d’Anglure shared information about the objects and met with elders.

-“Our goal was to create links between these objects and the communities,” Dumas said.
+“Our goal was to create links between these objects and the communities,” Ribadeau Dumas said.

-Some of the artifacts have been displayed in exhibits at the university over the past 50 years.
-In May 2022, Dumas’s team went to Igloolik with a few of the items to see if there was any interest in showcasing them.
+Some of the artifacts were displayed in an exhibit in 2020.
+In May 2022, Ribadeau Dumas’s team went to Igloolik with a few of the items to see if there was any interest in showcasing them.

 Primarily played by boys, this seal-hunting game (nattirasunguarutiit) recreated harpooning a seal at its breathing hole (aglu).
 One contestant had to “hit one of the holes on the seal, while another player moved the seal bone or the pieces of sealskin,” according to the museum’s website.
 (Photo courtesy of Inuit Worlds)